Angus-C-git/DevSheets/OS/TermsGlossary.md

 * Something that operates as an indivisible unit.
 That is all parts of an atomic process execute as if they were one operation.
 In this way they are uninterubtable or divisible by any

+### Bitmap

+* A data structure stored on disk to manage free disk blocks
+* The use of a bitmap can simplify the task of allocating a contiguous range of disk blocks
+* The bitmap reduces the disk capacity avaliable to be used for files

 ### Critical Region

+* A region in a program that modifies a shared resource

 ### Deadlock